 Sure enough the wind of movement flash right beside, for just a second.
 But that was enough.
 Naren shut his left hand up, grabbing on the stone child.

 He held tight, pain signaling all through his body in waves as he exerted himself.
-As he clenched down, the stone arm shattered, and in the very next moment, Naren swept his foot back, sweeping the underside of the statue.
+He clenched tight, until the stone finally shattered under the pressure.
+With a swift follow up, he pivoted off his left food, digging his heel into the stagger statue.

 Hearing a thud, he was satisfied.
 But something caught his attention.
 There were so many noises that Naren kept track of that most got shuffled into the back of his head.
 But he made sure to prioritize familiar ones.
 So he lost concentration for a moment as he heard the whisper of a specific little girl somewhere in the distance.

-He was so distracted that he didn't hear the punch that his stomach.
+Naren was so distracted that he didn't hear the punch directed at his stomach.
 Coming from the front for the first time.

-Naren spit out a mouthful as he tried to keep the stew Boris made from coming back out.
+He spit out a mouthful as he tried to keep the stew Boris made from coming back out while staggering forward, his eyes still shut.

 He held an orthodox boxing pose, opening his eyes with his back to the wall.
 One arm held out, blocking slightly to his side.
 The other, injured hand, was hanging, touching the wall.